pradeepsinngh/Statistical-Data-Analysis-using-R/README.md

-# introduction-to-R-for-data-science
+# Introduction to Statistics with R (for data science!)

-Introduction to R for data science!
+Introduction to Statistics with R (for data science!)